AlexBoa45/Crazy_Link/README.md

 CrazyLink generally does not present errors, but it is not entirely exempt.
 During the creation of this library, its design was based on the DroneLink library.

-All the detailed explanation can be found in the master’s thesis of: **Development of an application for the use of drones in Neurorehabilitation** by Alejandro Boadella
+All the detailed explanation can be found in the master’s thesis of: **Development of an application for the use of drones in Neurorehabilitation**